Gokul0616/pixlesheet/replit.md

 ## Overview

 This is a comprehensive Google Sheets clone built with modern web technologies.
 The application features a full-stack architecture with real-time collaboration capabilities, advanced spreadsheet functionality, and a polished user interface that closely mimics Google Sheets.

+### Recent Updates (January 2025)
+- ✓ Implemented comprehensive FormattingToolbar with bold, italic, underline, font selection, colors, and alignment
+- ✓ Added real-time WebSocket collaboration with live user presence indicators
+- ✓ Created ShareDialog component for managing spreadsheet permissions and collaborators
+- ✓ Integrated online/offline status indicators and connection management
+- ✓ Enhanced UI with live collaboration features similar to Google Sheets

 ## User Preferences